 Webex’s ability to facilitate quick, seamless communication proved beneficial for bringing multiple teams together to organize their major fundraising event Sleep Out for Simon.
 On October 1, Galway Simon invited people from all over Galway and the surrounding counties to give up their beds and sleep outdoors for a night, showing solidarity with those who haven’t got a place to call home.
 The event also sought to raise awareness and funds to support those facing homelessness.

 “It’s one of our biggest campaigns of the year, and there’s a lot involved in that from a marketing communications and advocacy perspective,” Hynes said.
-“Bringing in teams and communicating effectively and quickly when we’re hitting hard deadlines for press ads, radio ads, PR is so important.
+“Bringing in teams and communicating effectively and quickly when we’re hitting hard deadlines for press ads, radio ads, and PR is so important.
 Webex quickens things up particularly when you have half the team working remotely.”

 In addition to empowering their hybrid teams and facilitating efficient communication, messaging via Webex has also helped provide a seamless way to collaborate and a welcome alternative to combat email fatigue: “I see Webex as much more advantageous than using email because everyone’s got email burnout,” Glennon said, emphasizing the benefits of being able to send quick messages to team members.